blaz-r/sentinel-dl/README.md

 python main.py --date 29-10-2024
 ```

-This will download patches with a single temporal dimension for the entire country of Slovenia.
+This will download Sentinel2 L1C patches with a single temporal dimension and all 13 bands for the entire country of Slovenia
+Patches will be saved as EOPatch inside `./patches/<date>`.
+The report of execution will be saved inside `./log`.

+With default resolution and patch size, there is about 900 patches, totaling in about 5GB for a single run.

+---

+Sentinel makes a recording around every 5 days.
-The service assembles a **single image** from tiles recorded in last month from given `date`.
+To get a single best image for each patch, the code assembles a **single image** from tiles recorded in last month ending on a given `date`.
+With default settings, this is done by taking the least cloudy sample and mosaicking that into a single image.
 The `date` is also the only required argument.

 Use `python main.py -h` to get help on other arguments.